JoelErulu/WalkingTrails/README.md

 ### Team Members
-1. Serena - Lead Programmer, Team Manager
+1. Nathan - Lead Programmer, Team Manager , Client Liason
-2. Jared - Database Model / Document
-3. Ti - UI/UX design / Testing
-4. Charlie - Testing lead / Client Liason

 ### link to the demo of the app running
 https://youtu.be/j3sLqDTzJUw